ChrisJAdamek/cryptoTools/README.md

 Crypto Tools 101 is the first part in a series of tutorials designed to teach crypto concepts in a simulated environment.
 In this tutorial, your goal is to complete the tasks and become a Fully Qualified Tool.

+All tokens are valueless.

 ### Polygon Chain
 This workshop involves a set of smart contracts pre-deployed on the Polygon Network.
 The native token of the Polygon Network is MATIC.
+You will receive a few cents worth of MATIC after completing Level 0.

 ### CryptoTools
-You work at a company called CryptoTools.
-Completing Level 0 will credit you with an NFT
+Completing Level 0 will also credit you with a CryptoTools NFT.
+The CryptoTools NFT represents your employment with Crypto Tools Pty Ltd.

-### TOOLS
+### BUCKS
-Completing the rest of the Levels  will credit you with TOOLS - a company scrip in the form of an [ERC20 token](contracts/token/TDERC20.cairo).
+Completing Levels 1 to #  will credit you with BUCKS - a ficticious currency in the form of an [ERC20 token](contracts/token/TDERC20.cairo).

 ## Level 0 - Opening the Tool Box